 How thick should I roll out my cookie dough?

-I prefer to roll my sugar cookies out to a ¼ inch thickness.
-If you would like to roll them out thinner, make sure to pay attention to the time you bake them because they'll bake faster than thicker cookies.
+I prefer to roll my sugar cookies out to a 1/4-inch thickness.
+If you want to roll them out thinner, pay attention to the time you bake them because they’ll bake faster than thicker cookies.

 What cookie cutter did you use?